 Automate the invoicing and time tracking process

 How?
 Time tracking apps usually provide ready templates along with automated calculation of quantities and taxes.
 This will help you avoid common mistakes that leave you exposed to your customers and save time.
 Remember: Time is money – billing your actual time will inevitably increase your revenue.

-Taking it one step further, Elorus offers time tracking, online billing and a client portal feature that allows full transparency between you and your customers.
+Taking it one step further, Elorus offers time tracking, online billing, and a client portal feature that allows full transparency between you and your customers.
 Just make sure to track your billable time, manage your projects to a tee, and take full advantage of the features we have to offer!